Google Alerts: 9 Ways It Can Help Your Home Business

 - Locate guest writing or blogging opportunities.
 You can set Google Alerts to let you know when sites are looking for articles in your topic.
-For example, you can set an alert, "write for us" widgets (or the topic you want to write about), and Google will let you know when a widget site indicates it takes guest posts.
+For example, you can set an alert, "write for us" gardening (or the topic you want to write about), and Google will let you know when a gardening site indicates it takes guest posts.

 - Get notified about sales and discounts.
 You can set alerts to let you know about new coupon and discount codes, and sales or promotions.

 - Be a source of news to others using Google Alerts to stay informed.

 To receive Google Alert notifications, you'll need a Google account, which will not only get you access to its alert service, but to all of Google's products (i.e. Gmail, YouTube, etc).
 Once you have a Google Account:

 1) Visit Google Alerts to create or login to your Google account.

 2) Enter the alert keyword terms you want to receive notification on.
 You'll immediately be given a list of current news related to the topic.
 If it doesn't seem to fit what you're looking for, you can tweak your keyword to improve your results.

 3) To receive email alerts on the topic, click on Create Alert.
 When using phrases as your keyword topic, be sure to quotes around it.
 For example, if you wanted to receive alerts on home business news, enter "home business" where you put your topic.
 This is true for your name and business name as well.
 However, one word keywords do not need quotes.

 4) If you'd like to set up the frequency of notifications and other settings, click on Show Options next to the Create Alert button a drop down box will open where you can set up